WiseToad/tanks/README.md

 #### TODO
 - fix config file loading bug when app failed when no config file or no param found
+- fix sudden crashes (due to short-term connectivity lost?)
+- fix crashes when non-latin name entered in client
+- reproduce and fix bug of spawning tank over other tank (that get spawned earlier and didn't ever move?)
 - allow two players to play on same client (needed especially for libretro cores)
-- reproduce and fix bug of spawning tank over other tank (that get spawned earlier and didn't ever move?)
+- choose tank color that is not present now in battle field (now colors merely cycled without this check)
 - check limit of connected players not exceeded by new player trying to connect
 - raise player limit, add more tank colors
 - design more maps